• Early Childhood Special Education (Previously PPCD)

 Where Are Preschool Special Education Services Provided?

-A continuum of special education services is available to KISD such as speech-language therapy services only, general education services with modifications/supports and/ or self-contained special education services.
-Each child receives services based in his/her individualized educational plan.
+A continuum of special education services is available to KISD such as speech-language therapy services only, general education services with modifications/supports and/ or special education services in a self-contained classroom.
+Each child receives services based on his/her individualized educational plan.

 Areas of Instruction